albertZzhu/CSE3902-Triathlon-Gaming/Sprint4/README.md

 * Items that should only have 1 copy respawn when the player reenters a room
 * Some doors do not lead to the rooms they should
 * enemies - specifically keese, get stuck in walls sometimes
+* chosen projectile resets when entering a new room